 There are farmers markets all over the Northshore.

-Find farmers Markets in Covington and Mandeville, Folsom and Slidell, each giving growers a chance to showcase the abundance of the region.
+Head to the Covington Farmers Market on Wednesdays and Saturdays.
+In Mandeville, explore the Mandeville Trailhead Community Market that takes place every Saturday.
+In Folsom, experience the seasonal (Saturdays March - November) Folsom Village Market packed with the freshest veggies and fruits.
 Covington’s market is the largest, held twice a week, on Wednesdays and Sundays.
 It features a bounteous spread of locally grown produce (Satsuma oranges, greens, Creole and heirloom tomatoes, mirlitons and much more), as well as regional specialty prepared foods (stuffed artichokes redolent of garlic, tender tamales, the world’s best fig cookie), reflecting the area’s rich and varied ethnic heritage.
-Discover Creole cream cheese from Mauthe’s Dairy, awarded the first “Ark of Taste” designation from the Slow Food Movement USA.

 Chefs like Keith and Nealy Frentz (crowned the King and Queen of Louisiana Seafood) love to use Louisiana products and local produce from St. Tammany growers in many of their dishes.
 You’ll find their charming renovated train depot restaurant, LOLA, in historic downtown Covington, a short walk from the Covington farmers market.